JRBhat/JRBhat/README.md

 ## 🧑‍💻 About Me

-- 🔬 **Background**: I started as an R&D Project Scientist specializing in clinical trials for skincare and cosmetic products.
-I transitioned my expertise into coding and AI/ML applications to solve real-world challenges in healthcare.
+- 🔬 **Background**: I started as an R&D Project Scientist specializing in clinical trials for skincare and cosmetic products, but slowly transitioned my expertise into coding and AI/ML applications to solve real-world challenges in healthcare.
 - 🛠️ **What I Do**:
   - Develop Python-based tools for data processing, image analysis, and automation.
   - Build AI/ML solutions for healthcare imaging and clinical workflows.